unit9/django-data-sync/Readme.md

 ## Disclaimer (IMPORTANT)

 The original codebase run in production projects twice.
-This is an adaptation of the original codebase, and haven't yet gone into production.
+This is an adaptation of the original codebase into a decoupled library, thus haven't yet gone into production.

 ## Installation